 If you pay a contractor in a foreign currency or take payments from overseas, be sure to record the amount that arrives in your bank account.
 Exchange rates fluctuate all the time, so do not assume today’s rate is the same as a week ago and then base your records on the invoiced amount with today’s rate.

-10. Know when to outsource
+10. When to outsource your bookkeeping

 As your business grows, you may find yourself spending more and more time on bookkeeping.
 If this is the case, it may be time to outsource to a professional bookkeeper.
 Putting an expert in charge means they can complete the job more quickly and confidently than you may be able to, and you’re free to focus on running your business.
 It will also prove better value in the long term, as your time lost to admin reduces, and you can generate more for the business.